 The importance of lay Catholics' experience in the establishment of church law is recognized through the concept of reception.
-Leading canon lawyer James Coriden shows how the principle of reception, "asserts that for a [church] law or rule to be an effective guide for the believing community it must be accepted by that community."
-Coriden shows how church taw experts have, through the centuries, reaffirmed an understanding that "the obligatory force of church law is affected by its reception by the community."
-Like 8 the concept of the primacy of conscience, the principle of reception does not mean that Catholic law is to be taken lightly or rejected without thoughtful and prudent consideration.
-Coriden writes, "reception is not a demonstration of popular sovereignty or an outcropping of populist democracy.
-It is a legitimate participation by the people in their own governance." ("The Canonical Doctrine of Reception," Jurist, 1990)
+Leading canon lawyer James Coriden shows how the principle of reception "asserts that for a [church] law or rule to be an effective guide for the believing community it must be accepted by that community."
+Coriden shows how church law experts have, through the centuries, reaffirmed an understanding that "the obligatory force of church law is affected by its reception by the community."
+Like the concept of the primacy of conscience, the principle of reception does not mean that Catholic law is to be taken lightly or rejected without thoughtful and prudent consideration.
+Coriden writes, "Reception is not a demonstration of popular sovereignty or an outcropping of populist democracy.
+It is a legitimate participation by the people in their own governance" ("The Canonical Doctrine of Reception," Jurist, 1990).

 Many of the hierarchy's teachings on reproductive health and rights have not been received by the faithful.
-Rather, Catholics all over the world have soundly rejected the church's ban on contraception and in many countries only a minority of Catholics agree with church leaders on abortion.
+Rather, Catholics all over the world have soundly rejected the church's ban on contraception, and in many countries only a minority of Catholics agree with church leaders on abortion.
 Only 14 percent of Catholics in the US agree with the bishops that abortion should be completely illegal, and Catholic women in the US have abortions at the same rate as women in the population as a whole.
-Majorities of Catholics in Bolivia (66 percent), Colombia (54 percent) and Mexico (69 percent) feel abortion should be permitted under some or all circumstances.
-In Italy, which is 97 percent Catholic, 74 percent favor the use of RU-486 (a drug used instead of surgical methods in some early abortions).
+Majorities of Catholics in Spain (88 percent), Poland (82 percent), Italy (83 percent), Brazil (81 percent) and Mexico (72 percent) feel abortion should be permitted under some or all circumstances ("Voice of the People," survey conducted by Univision, February 2014).
 When it comes to the Vatican's teachings on abortion, Catholics the world over stand well apart from the hierarchy.